Ibrahim-Zaidi/Bookify/Readme.md

 <h1> Welcome to Bookify </h1>

 <h2>Summary</h2>
-Bookify aims to make booking rooms an easier process buy providing a nice UI, convinient client side and a clean logique for the server side
+Bookify aims to make booking rooms an easier process by providing a nice UI, convinient client side and a clean logique for the server side

 <h2>features</h2>
 <ul>